 Covered entities can disclose your information to the government, the courts and other authorities without your authorization.
 We'll summarize how these disclosures are allowed, but be aware that the Privacy Rule has many specific requirements that will depend on a given situation.
-If you find yourself in a position where you feel obligated to give health information to a lawyer, a government representative or a police officer, you'll probably want to review the Privacy Rule first.
+If you find yourself in a position where you feel obligated to give health information to a lawyer, a government representative or a police officer, you'll probably want to review the Privacy Rule first or speak with an attorney.